globusgenomics/genomics-manage/README.md

     - git clone https://github.com/globusgenomics/genomics-manage.git
     - upload secret to the secret directory
 - Install the prerequisites as root: sh setup.sh
-- Check RDS if using RDS, that is make sure the database is available on RDS for this instance; Make sure the Globus Endpoint is not in use
+- Update tool_conf.xml on galaxy repo if necessary; Check RDS if using RDS, that is make sure the database is available on RDS for this instance; Make sure the Globus Endpoint is not in use
 - Run main.py as root to configure the instance, e.g. python main.py --action launch --instance test1.globusgenomics.org
 - Setup globus creds at /home/galaxy/.globusgenomics
 - Optional: Add it to Nagios monitoring: ssh to nagios.ops.globusgenomics.org, edit /etc/nagios3/conf.d/hosts.cfg and add the following, then sudo service nagios3 reload